joinpursuit/AC_4_Web/bridge/lessons/06_strings_i.md

 ## Exercises

-1. Create a function called `capitalFirst` that takes a single argument, a string, and returns a copy of the string with the last letter capitalized.
+1. Create a function called `capitalLast` that takes a single argument, a string, and returns a copy of the string with the last letter capitalized.
 For example:

 ```js
 capitalLast(jimmy)